-The Liege West property is located 370 km north of Edmonton and 140 km west of Fort McMurray and may be accessed via Provincial Highways 813 and 63, all weather and dry weather gravel roads, cart trails and seismic lines.
+The Liege East property is located 370 km north of Edmonton and 60 km west of Fort McMurray and may be accessed via Provincial Highways 813 and 63, all weather and dry weather gravel roads, cart trails and seismic lines.
 Most portions of the mineral permits area may be accessed by four-wheel drive vehicles or all terrain vehicles (ATV's) during the summer and winter months.
-There are several airstrips in the area including one at Chipewyan Lake situated on the Liege West property.
-Accommodation, food, fuel, and supplies are best obtained in the town of Fort McMurray.
+There are several airstrips in the area including one at Chipewyan Lake situated on the Liege property.
+Accommodation, food, fuel, and supplies are best obtained in the town of Fort McMurray or in open camps in the region.

-The Liege West property is located within a forest containing mainly mixed poplar, spruce and birch trees on a flat lying plateau with numerous small lakes and ponds, meandering rivers and creeks as well as swamps and marshes.
-Elevation in the region varies from 400 m to 600 m (1312 ft to 1969 ft) above sea level (asl).
+The Liege East property is located within a forest containing mainly mixed poplar, spruce and birch trees on a flat lying plateau with numerous small lakes and ponds, meandering rivers and creeks as well as swamps and marshes. .
+Elevation in the region varies from 400 m to 600 m above sea level (ASL).
 Climate is typically long cold winters and short hot summers with annual temperatures ranging from -40°C in January to 25°C in July.